 This web page shows only a small excerpt of our Hensworth research.
-Another 68 words (5 lines of text) are included under the topic Early Hensworth History in all our PDF Extended History products and printed products wherever possible.
+Another 86 words (6 lines of text) covering the years 1621 and 1672 are included under the topic Early Hensworth History in all our PDF Extended History products and printed products wherever possible.

 Hensworth Spelling Variations

 A multitude of spelling variations characterize Norman surnames.
 Many variations occurred because Old and Middle English lacked any definite spelling rules.
 The introduction of Norman French to England also had a pronounced effect, as did the court languages of Latin and French.
 Therefore, one person was often referred to by several different spellings in a single lifetime.
 The various spellings include Hamsworth, Harmsworth, Hemsworth and others.